CPG28/dataBaseUI/README.md

 using bash shell, run "make" and then "make run"

 ## Other Info
-our code is really good
+our code is really good, I stole it from robs example